top of page

 ARE WE FOCUSING ON THE RIGHT THING?

 I suppose I should have known.
-When the pace of technological development began ramping up last century people hypothesised that it would be beneficial for humankind.
+When the pace of technological development began ramping up last century, people hypothesised that it would be beneficial for humankind.
 Technology would increase our efficiency, and thus free up more of our time for personal enjoyment and fulfilment.

 Exhausted cartoon car with flat tyres, scratches, and dark smoke billowing out of the back